janhvichandnani/Machine-Learning/README.md

-# Machine-Learning-Lab
+# Machine-Learning
-It will consists of various Machine Learning Algorithms.
+It will consists of various Machine Learning Algorithms and projects